gfabricante/ERT_Project/README.md

   - final coordinates
   - final bearing

-***note:*** for the sake of the demonstration, we start with known initial and final coordinates and use GIS2Radar().
+***note:*** For the sake of the demonstration, we start with known initial and final coordinates and use GIS2Radar().
 We then use the calculated intial bearing & calculated range as our input parameters (along with the known intial coordinate) for RtoG().

 ### 3. Data_Collection